cycle-uber-space/ulisp-esp-m5stack/README.md

 installed and the command `arduino` needs to point to the right location to execute it.

+To create stub files if you have never used this, first call:

+    # make init

 To compile and verify call:

     # make verify